 - Combination of the Above – the most difficult blocks to get around are when a selection of the above methods are used.
 You can still bypass these blocks but it can take quite a lot of effort.
 Often this is a deterrent enough and people just give up.

-IP Address Blacklisting Issues and Fixes
+Why is My IP Address Blacklisted – Issues and Fixes

 Blocking or banning an IP address is probably the most common method, simply because it’s probably the easiest.
 Adding the IP address to a filter or blacklist is very easily done on most websites.
 Every major web hosting administrative panel offers this facility – i.e. a single click to add the address to a list which makes the site inaccessible.
+This is one of the main reasons that any sort of global ip blacklist removal tool simply doesn’t exist, there’s no way of monitoring all these lists and no comprehensive blacklisted websites list either.

 There are lots of issues with blacklisting IP addresses however and one important one is that although addresses are unique, they’re not static.
 Most home users for example will get a new IP address routinely, and if I reboot my modem at home it will get assigned a new address every time.
 Mobile addresses move around between devices all the time too as each travels around between different towers.
 So you can ban an IP address but it won’t necessarily be the same person using it on subsequent occasions.

 Therefore the simplest fix to unblocking a ban based on an IP address is just to get another one.
 Simply waiting might be enough to get a new address or rebooting your modem to restart the IP address allocation process from your ISP.
+Sure there are supposedly methods and routines for IP blacklist removal but it very much depends on where it’s listed.
+There are quite a few global sites like Spamhaus which try to maintain an accurate list of blacklisted IP addresses but allocation is so dynamic it’s unlikely to ever be completely accurate.

 If this is not possible then the other simple option is to use a VPN or proxy service when accessing the site.
 Although this doesn’t change your IP address it does hide your real address allowing you to access any site without issue.
 VPNs are commonly used for bypassing other IP restrictions like blocking access based on the country of origin.
 A simple example is using a VPN service like Identity Cloaker to watch the BBC when outside the UK whereas you’d normally be blocked.
 Although in these situations you have to be careful to choose an IP address based in the United Kingdom for it to work.